Ancient Egyptian History See also:

 Ottoman Empire - See Ottoman Empire, below.

-Pakistan - See Pakistan: Arts & Culture.
+Pakistan - See Pakistan: Culture.

 Russia / Soviet Union, see: Europe, below.